Ratchet-tools/Test/README.md

    </td>
    <td>
+This value contains the list of user names which are available in GitHub repository <BR>
+and will have full access in Visual Flow application.
 The pattern word "your-github-nickname" should be replaced <BR> withing real GitHub account owner full name.
 Also can contain several names. <BR>
 <b>Example:</b>